vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 ### Create the data source for aggregate data

-Next, we create the data source for the aggregate data, by using a SQL statement.
+Next, we create the data source that generates the aggregate data, by using a SQL statement.
+Here's the SQL statement:
-Now, we need to create a data source that fetches the raw data

-For selecting the data to be aggregated we use the options to access the Hub Flows list through SQL.
-Below you see the SQL statement.
-So we do the actual aggregation already in the SQL statement.
-And we only select data before the current day to make sure, we don't write any aggregation before the day is over.
-And of cours we only aggregate the days which are not yet written to the "TemperatureDaily" table.
-The term "left(TS, 10)" is used to turn the time stamp into a day value without the time information.

 {% highlight sql %}
 select left(TS, 10) as Date,